 As a reputable in-home care agency, at Alegre Home Care, we look out for both clients and caregivers, so that everyone's well-being is always cared for.
 Check out our home care services here or if you are interested in a career at Alegre Home Care, check out our employment opportunities.

-Dementia care services from Alegre Home Care is provided by a patient and compassionate caregiving staff, who undergo specialized training to provide dementia and Alzheimer’s care in San Francisco and the surrounding areas.
+Dementia care services from Alegre Home Care are provided by a patient and compassionate caregiving staff, who undergo specialized training to provide dementia and Alzheimer’s care in San Jose, CA and the surrounding areas.

 Call for a FREE CONSULTATION: (800) 598-4777